Design

 But as a safeguard, TBDA installed a couple of pellet stoves that use little of a home’s battery backup to ignite and are thermostatically controllable.

-“They’re a nice backup heat source,” says Bassett-Dilley.
+“They’re a good backup heat source,” Bassett-Dilley says.
 “They also provide radiant heat, which is a nice quality of heat when you can feel the heat coming off of something.
-So, we put one in the middle of the first floor, and it's a nice feature on several levels: resilience, comfort, and peace of mind.”
+So, we put one in the middle of the first floor, and it's a great feature on several levels: resilience, comfort, and peace of mind.”

 The stoves burn pellets made from recycled sawdust that’s low carbon and inexpensive.